deadmanoz/boss-2025-playground/notes/2-signet-wallet-challenge.md

 - Script witness
 - Script code

-`scriptSig` and `scriptPubKey` are fields you'll come across in data returned by `bitcoin-cli` when quering block and transaction data.
+`scriptSig` and `scriptPubKey` are fields you'll come across in data returned by `bitcoin-cli` when querying block and transaction data.
 I don't think there is much ambiguity in the terminology of these; `scriptPubKey` is the "locking" script you'll find on transaction outputs, `scriptSig` is the "unlocking" script you'll find on transaction inputs.
 More specifically, the `scriptSig` is used to satisfy the conditions set by the `scriptPubKey` for legacy transactions.

-Although these fields are always present, the `scriptSig` field is no longer used when satisying the conditions set by the `scriptPubKey` field for Segwit transactions.
+Although these fields are always present, the `scriptSig` field is no longer used when satisfying the conditions set by the `scriptPubKey` field for Segwit transactions.
 Data in the `witness` is used for this purpose.

 `witness` is also fairly unambiguous, it's the region in a Segwit transaction that contains the data required to unlock Segwit inputs.
 As an example, a spend of a *single* P2WPKH output in a Segwit transaction would have a `witness` that contains a single `witness field`/`script witness` (for the single transaction input) with:
 1) Number of items in the witness (always 2 for this single input P2WPKH scenario)